VincyZed/surge-synthesizer.github.io/manual/Surge.md

 #### Multi-Segment Envelope Generator (MSEG)

 Surge's Multi-Segment Envelope Generator (MSEG) is powerful and fully editable with a large number of curve types and various editing options.
-It can be used to create more involved LFO waveforms or envelopes compared to the previously mentioned modulation types.
+It can be used to create more complicated LFO waveforms or envelopes compared to the previously mentioned modulation shapes.
-With the combination of various settings in the editing window and the usual internal modulation parameters, you can practically create any modulation shape you can think about.
+With the combination of various settings in the editing window and the usual LFO parameters, you can practically create any modulation shape you can think of.

 *INSERT SCREENSHOT HERE*